Top 11 Jobs for Pre-Law and Legal Studies Majors

 What Can You Do With a Pre-Law Major?

 The pre-law or legal studies curriculum prepares college students for a broad range of careers both within and outside the legal profession.
+Legal studies majors develop research skills as they gather information about legal cases.
+They learn writing skills while composing briefs, research papers, and essays about legal issues.

 Pre-law students develop critical thinking and analytical skills as they interpret cases.
 They learn to digest large volumes of information with speed and high levels of comprehension.